 - Detailed examination of the data life cycle

 - The requirement for a data governance framework

 - How to meet the international regulatory requirements for electronic records and signatures

-- How to meet the requirements of 21 CFR Part 11 electronic records and signatures, including the FDA interpretation in the Scope and Application Guidance
+- How to satisfy Part 11, including interpretation of the FDA Scope and Application Guidance

 - How to meet the requirements of other relevant regulations including EU Annex 11